kovidgoyal/calibre/manual/edit.rst

 You can bring up the saved searches via :guilabel:`Search->Saved searches`.
 This will present you with a list of search and replace expressions that you can apply.
-You can even select multiple entries in the list by holding down the Ctrl Key while clicking so as to run multiple search and replace expressions in a single operation.
+You can even select multiple entries in the list by holding down the Ctrl key while clicking so as to run multiple search and replace expressions in a single operation.

 Function mode